If your child has an eating disorder, you may be surprised to hear that their recovery will likely improve if you get parent coaching or therapy.

 We live in family ecosystems

 Here’s the thing: our kids don’t operate independently.
 Societal messages tell us that we are supposed to be independent and emotionally self-contained.
 But human beings are actually completely driven by social groups, and especially nuclear family groups.
-In fact, almost nothing is more important to our development than our parents.
+In fact, almost nothing is more important to our development than our parents’ ability to connect with us.

 So when something goes wrong with a child, it’s very unlikely that it went wrong in a vacuum or independent of the parents and family system.
 Almost all emotional disruptions in our kids, including eating disorders, substance abuse, shoplifting, self-harm, and other dangerous behaviors are rooted somehow in the family system.